Complete Regularity: Kopperman's duality {\it \`{a} la quantale}: Abstract

 \section{Abstract}

 Nearly three decades from his celebrated result, we study a modern refinement and strengthening of Kopperman's full metrisabilty of all topological spaces.
-Within this new theory of \emph{V-spaces}, developed by Flagg and Weiss, we investigate several topological notions and their metric dual.
-Among our main results is the reconstruction, in terms of V-spaces, of Kopperman's equivalence between symmetric value semigroups and completely regular topologies.
+Within this new theory of \emph{$V$-spaces}, developed by Flagg and Weiss, we investigate several topological notions and their metric counterparts.
+Among our main results is the reconstruction, in terms of $V$-spaces, of Kopperman's equivalence between symmetric continuity spaces valued in a value semigroup and completely regular topologies.
 We conclude our work by revisiting some classical topological results and their almost evident validity through this metric lens.